jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 | 6 | STR sle->state | STR CUR->state | LOAD event_indicated | STR event_indicated | :x: | DEADLY |
 | 7 | STR CUR->state | STR sle->state | STR event_indicated | LOAD event_indicated | :x: | SAFE |

 In the table above, the sequence with `ID 0` is safe, but results in an extra iteration through the sleeping idiom's while loop.
-The next five sequences with `ID 1`-`ID 5` all result in break outs from the sleeping idiom's while loop.
+The next five sequences with `ID 1`-`ID 5` all result in breakouts from the sleeping idiom's while loop.
 Sequence with `ID 6` is the deadly sequence we saw above, where the `STORE sleeping->state` is effectively dropped.
-This sequence has been eliminated as a possibility, as the general memory barrier in `wake_waiter` before the `STORE sleeping->state` dictates that the update to the sleeper's state will only be viewed by the memory system if the `STORE event_indicated` has been viewed.
+This sequence has been eliminated as a possibility, as the general memory barrier in `wake_waiter` before the `STORE sleeping->state` dictates the update to the sleeper's state will only be seen by the memory system if the `STORE event_indicated` has also been seen.
 Similarly, while sequence with `ID 7` is safe - no important update is dropped - it is not a possible sequence, for the same ordering reason.

 Note that no barrier is included in the `deque_wait` function.
-This is because it is unneccesary.
+This is because it is unnecessary.
 Not only has execution already advanced beyond the sleeping idiom's while loop, but the update to `CURRENT->state` occurs on the current CPU, which requires no ordering with itself.

 To produce some visualization of how the waitqueue works, our testing cake thread, `schedule_test_task` is updated with a waitqueue, and the idle thread for CPU 2 is hacked to issue a `wake_waiter` every now and then: